MuhammadHasham8039/24F-3039_24F-3004_OOP-LAB_Phase-1/README.md

 - **Population Control**: Track and update the population based on available resources and employment rates.
 - **Event Log**: Keep track of important events like resource shortages, military victories/defeats, and leadership changes.
 - **Building Menus**: Interact with various buildings like barracks, market, blacksmith, and church to manage the kingdom's operations.
-- **Day-Night Cycle**: The game progresses day-by-day with events happening each day based on the kingdom's status.
+- **Day Cycle**: The game progresses day-by-day with events happening each day based on the kingdom's status.

 ## Requirements
 - `raylib` - A simple and easy-to-use library for game development.
-- C++ Compiler (e.g., GCC, MSVC)
+- C++ Compiler  visual studio
-- CMake (for building the project)

-Game Controls
+****Game Controls**
-Arrow Keys: Move the chief around the map.
+**Arrow Keys: Move the chief around the map.

-Spacebar: Advance to the next day.
+**Spacebar: **Advance to the next day.

-Building Menus: Interact with buildings like the castle, barracks, and market to manage the kingdom.
+**Building Menus:** Interact with buildings like the castle, barracks, and market to manage the kingdom.

-Castle: Manage military, leadership, and policies.
+**Castle:** Manage military, leadership, and policies.

-Barracks: Recruit and train soldiers.
+**Barracks:** Recruit and train soldiers.

-Market: Trade resources.
+**Market:** Trade resources.

-Blacksmith: Forge weapons and armor.
+**Blacksmith:** Forge weapons and armor.

-Church: Manage noble unrest and war negotiations.
+**Church:** Manage noble unrest and war negotiations.

-Game Mechanics
+**Game Mechanics**
-Resources: Food, wood, stone, and iron are required for the population and military.
+**Resources:** Food, wood, stone, and iron are required for the population and military.
 Resources are gathered daily and traded when necessary.

-Military: Soldiers are recruited from the population and trained to improve their morale.
+**Military: **Soldiers are recruited from the population and trained to improve their morale.
 Soldiers are necessary for defending the kingdom and engaging in wars.

-Economy: Gold is used to pay soldiers, buy resources, and forge equipment.
+**Economy:** Gold is used to pay soldiers, buy resources, and forge equipment.
 Taxes are collected from the population.

-Leadership: The kingdom's leader can have different leadership styles, including Authoritarian, Democratic, and Economic.
+**Leadership:** The kingdom's leader can have different leadership styles, including Authoritarian, Democratic, and Economic.
 The leader's decisions affect the kingdom’s policies, economy, and social unrest.

-Events: Random events occur during the game, such as famine, wars, and leadership transitions.
+**Events: **Random events occur during the game, such as famine, wars, and leadership transitions.